-Another new feature in GST is E-Invoicing which would be mandatory from 1st October 2020 for the registered taxpayers having a turnover above ₹500 crores to eradicate of data entry errors and maintain greater transparency.
+Another new feature in GST is E-Invoicing which has been mandatory from 1st April 2021 for the registered taxpayers having a turnover above ₹50 crores to eradicate of data entry errors and maintain greater transparency.

 We have taken adequate care and tried our best to make the presentation of this book simple as well as impeccable.
 Here, we would also like to thank and acknowledge the immense contributions of CMA T. K Jagannathan without whose hard work, toil and guidance this book could have never acquired this shape.